 - A brief explanation of why you think this study is a good fit for this particular journal;

-- Any relevant information about ethics that will help reassure the editor that all the boxes have been ticked (e.g., whether it has been approved by an ethics board);
+- Any relevant information about ethics that will help reassure the editor that you have ticked all the boxes (e.g., approval by an ethics board);

 In addition, you can use the cover letter to make the editor aware of people who would be unsuitable reviewers (e.g., because they have already given you feedback on early drafts).